This post was most recently updated on February 13th, 2020

 Your Hiking Gear List

-This is important in preparing for trekking trips: Make a list of the things you’ll need.
+Make a list of the things you’ll need.
 Make sure you have the right gear.
-Your hiking gear list is likely to include hiking boots, backpacks, walking poles, cooking gear, water containers, food, shelter, sunscreen, hat, a map, a compass, etc.
+Your hiking gear list is likely to include hiking boots, backpacks, walking poles, cooking gear, water containers, food, shelter, sunscreen, a hat, a map, a compass, etc.

 See my guide on backpacking cookware for some lightweight cooking gear suggestions for hiking trips.